Blockchain Networks Are Bureaucracies Par Excellence

-And then of course the elephant in the room — governance.
+And, finally, the elephant in the room — governance.
 The famous Pournelle’s Iron Law of Bureaucracy states that “in any bureaucracy, the people devoted to the benefit of the bureaucracy itself always get in control and those dedicated to the goals the bureaucracy is supposed to accomplish have less and less influence, and sometimes are eliminated entirely.”
-While such an outcome is rare in actual practice, time will tell to what degree this holds in the case of blockchain networks.
+While such an outcome is rare in actual practice, time will tell to what degree the Iron Law of Bureaucracy holds in the case of blockchain networks.

 Weber, M. (1922).
 Bureaucracy.
 From H.H.
 Gerth and C. Wright Mills (eds.), Max Weber: Essays in Sociology (pp. 196‐266).
 Oxford University Press.
 Available here.